 There are some brands of pills that come pre-packaged for skipping periods.
 But you don’t need those brands to skip periods like a pro.
 If you’re on the ring or any monophasic pill, you can control the timing of your periods.
 Sometimes skipping periods this way is described as continuous use or extended use—it’s all the same deal.
 Here’s how it works.

 FAQs for skipping periods

 Question: Aren’t women supposed to have a period every month?
 Am I hurting myself by skipping periods?

 Answer: Nope.
 It is totally safe to go for months or even years without having a period.
 Think about it—a woman who has and breastfeeds a baby may go for two years without periods.
+The only time health care providers get worried about a patient not having periods is when there isn’t a medical reason like birth control or breastfeeding.
 Plus, birth control pills and the ring make the lining of the uterus very thin, so there is very little to “clean out.”